AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 >
 >When a user replies to an SMS message with a keyword such as "STOP" in order to opt-out from SMS deliveries, his profile is not added to the denylist like in the email opt-out process.
 The profile phone number is sent to quarantine, so that the user continues receiving email messages.

-## Identify quarantined addresses {#identifying-quarantined-addresses}
+## Identifying quarantined addresses {#identifying-quarantined-addresses}

 Quarantined addresses can be listed for a specific delivery or for the entire platform.

-### Identify quarantined addresses for a delivery {#identifying-quarantined-addresses-for-a-delivery}
+### Identifying quarantined addresses for a delivery {#identifying-quarantined-addresses-for-a-delivery}

 Quarantined addresses for a specific delivery are listed during the delivery preparation phase, in the delivery logs of the delivery dashboard (see [Delivery logs and history](../../delivery/using/delivery-dashboard.md#delivery-logs-and-history)).

-### Identify quarantined addresses for the entire platform {#identifying-quarantined-addresses-for-the-entire-platform}
+### Identifying quarantined addresses for the entire platform {#identifying-quarantined-addresses-for-the-entire-platform}

 Administrators can list the addresses in quarantine for the entire platform from the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Non deliverables and addresses]** node.